karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

       - `nx-logging-all` (All permissions for Logging)
       - `nx-metrics-all` (All permissions for Metrics)
       - `nx-roles-all` (All permissions for Roles)
-    - Click `OK` to apply the selected privilege.
+    - Click `Confirm` to apply the selected privilege.
   - **Save the Role:**
-    - Click `Create Role` to save the new role.
+    - Click `Save` to create the new role.

 - [x] Task 3: Create a User with Limited Administrative Permissions
   - **Navigate to User Management:**